 You may check with your state to discover whether statewide loan programs are available to educators that aren’t offered on a national level.
 Most states have loan programs available for teachers to get a special mortgage rate.

-VA loans are available to all active-duty military, veterans, and qualified survival spouses and offer the benefits of no down payment and no mortgage insurance for qualified buyers.
-If a teacher has served in the past, or their spouse has served in the military, a VA loan may be an option to consider.
+Available to all active-duty military, veterans, and qualified survival spouses and offer the benefits of no down payment and no mortgage insurance for qualified buyers.
+If a teacher has served in the past or their spouse has served in the military, a VA loan may be an option to consider.

 With two years of steady employment and qualifying factors such as DTI, you may be eligible for an FHA loan.
 This loan offers a low monthly rate and a minimum 3.5% down payment.